Jerusha Coltof (Kitah Nitzanim & Kitah Gan)

 Jerusha Coltof has been teaching in the Pelham Jewish Center for 21 years.
 She has taught children from Nitzanim through Kitah Zayin.
 Jerusha is a Special Education teacher, working with young children with various learning disabilities.
 She is currently working at Westchester Day School.
 Jerusha earned her degrees from Boston University, Manhattanville College and Touro College.
 As always, Jerusha is looking forward to a wonderful year with your children!

 Sonia Levin is a Hebrew Language and Reading specialist.
 She received an MA in Education from Tel Aviv University and a second MA in Jewish Education from Jewish Theological Seminary in New York.
 Her research was focused on teaching Hebrew decoding skills to children with dyslexia, and other language/reading disabilities, based on data available in Israel, Europe, Russia and the United States.
 Through her practice with this novel decoding system, Sonia found that it can be used to teach Hebrew reading not only to children with learning disabilities, but to students at any level.
 In addition to being a seasoned teacher, Sonia also facilitates professional education training.
 During the week, she teaches Hebrew and Judaic Studies to special-needs students at Carmel Academy in CT.
 She currently lives in New Jersey with her children.

 Penina Weinberger graduated from Barnard College with a BA in English literature, and holds a Master's of Social Work from Columbia and a Master's in Judaic Studies from Columbia/JTS.
 She began her career as a development professional at UJA-Federation.
 After leaving UJA to raise her children, Penina spent several summers as a member of the Judaic studies staff at Camp Ramah, Nyack.
 She is involved in volunteer projects for The Windward School, and in the Jewish community, including coordinating special educational events and programming for the Young Israel of Scarsdale.
 Penina recently completed coursework at the Windward Teacher Training Institute.
-She is glad to be working at the PJC for her fifth year.
+She is glad to be working at the PJC for her sixth year.

 Amy Kessler (Kitah Zayin)